-

 A (Arbitrary)

-Lamps are the most common household lamp.
-They are omnidirectional.
-Are also referred to as A-Line bulbs, with examples such as A19 and A21 style light bulbs that are found in your everyday home lighting application.
+A-lamps are the most common household bulbs.
+They are omnidirectional and often referred to as A-line bulbs, with examples like A19 and A21 bulbs found in everyday home lighting.
+While not typically used as recessed bulb options, they remain a versatile choice for general illumination needs.

 Size of Bulbs